SilverSiner/first-project/README.md

 [Bluetooth](https://bluetooth.com "Here is a Bluetooth page")

-## Some numerated and ordinaty lists
+## Some numerated and ordinary lists

 * point one
 * point two